pedguedes090/llm-mux/README.md

 # llm-mux

-**Free multi-format LLM gateway** - use any model with any API format, without API keys.
+**Free multi-format LLM gateway** - access any model through your preferred API format, without API keys.

-Authenticate once with OAuth, access Claude/Gemini/GPT through OpenAI, Gemini, Claude, or Ollama API formats.
+Authenticate once with OAuth, then use OpenAI/Gemini/Claude/Ollama API formats to call any provider.

 ## Why llm-mux?